PetteriSuonpaa/micro-machines-2/README.md

 ### Usage and Mechanics

 - **Controls**: Players use a game controller or keyboard for car control.
 Each car's speed, ability usage, and response to terrain will vary.
-- **Objective**: Players race to the finish line on various tracks, avoiding obstacles and using boosts for speed advantages.
+- **Objective**: Players race to the finish line on various tracks, avoiding obstacles, crashing into other cars or using weapons to derail them and using boosts for speed advantages.

 ## 2. High-Level Structure of the Software